gufolabs/gufo_acme/docs/examples/acme_sign.md

 so we use any async function inside.
 It accepts two parameters:

 * `domain` - a domain name.
-* `challenge` - a ACMEChallenge structure, which has a `token` field, containing challenge token.
+* `challenge` - a AcmeChallenge structure, which has a `token` field, containing challenge token.

 Function returns `True` when fulfillment has beed processed correctly,